MSDEVMTL/GlobalAzureBootcamp2018/Step8/README.md

   * The logic app should be pinned to your dashboard.
 Navigate to the logic app by clicking on it.

-* Step 2: Design Your Logic App
+* Step 3: Design Your Logic App

   * By clicking on the Logic App it should open directly in *Edit* mode, because it's a new one.
   * We need to select a trigger.
 Logic Apps can connect to many different services but for this demo we will use the `HTTP Trigger`.
 Select the trigger named: When a HTTP request is received.
   ![Selec Http Trigger][SelectHttpTrigger]
   * Click the button `+ New step`, Then Add an action. ![Add New Step][AddNewStep]
   * We want an action related to our Application Insights, so enter "Application Insights into the search box.
-Then select the action that contain "Run Analytics query". ![Select Run Analytics][RunAnalytics]
+Then select the action that contain "Visualize Analytics query". ![Select View Analytics][ViewAnalytics]

-* Step 3: ...

 * Step 4: ...

+* Step 5: ...

 ## Reference
 * [Monitoring Overview](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-overview)